MarisaKirisame/DefComBlog/Calculator.md

 The @override function for Lit and Plus.
 The case for Mult is almost the same, so I will not show it here.

-Alas, we cant write a compiler yet, as our language is so trivial a compiler is pointless.
-Let's add some more feature.
+Alas, we can't write a compiler yet, as our language is so trivial a compiler is pointless.
+Let's add some more features.

 ## Input